James Balog: Photography of the Anthropocene

 As an artist, he pushes aesthetic boundaries to create simultaneously engaging and disquieting individual photographs as well as engaging series, websites, and films.
 His goal is to stimulate public awareness and mobilize action on behalf of the earth and its populations.
 Widely published and exhibited as a photographer, Balog is also a provider of data and visual evidence on climate and environmental change, particularly data generated by the Extreme Ice Survey that he created in 2007 to document and measure the retreat of glaciers around the world.
 All of Balog’s photographic essays relate to his conviction that human behavior is changing our globe and that, in turn, these changes are seriously impacting humanity.

-This exhibition features 48 of Balog’s photographs from the 1980s to the present, it is organized into thematic sections on Survivors: Animals, Survivors: Trees, Altering Earth, On Fire, Techno Sapiens, and Vanishing Ice.
+This exhibition features more than 35 of Balog’s photographs from the 1980s to the present, it is organized into thematic sections on Survivors: Animals, Survivors: Trees, Altering Earth, On Fire, Techno Sapiens, and Vanishing Ice.